 You may get good representative data that you train your model on and it might perform well in live.
 Then it might mysteriously start to perform worse and worse.
 This can happen if the relationships for the data change in the real world.
 For example, if you’re predicting what fashion items are likely to sell and the season changes.
 Then you’ll find your model suggesting swimwear in winter.
 To avoid losing money you’d need to scramble to get fresh data to train your model on.

 There are data points that might correlate highly with certain outcomes but which we shouldn’t use for ethical reasons.
 For example, we wouldn’t find it acceptable to use race in automated recommendations for parole.

-An apparent model bias situation hit the news recently with AppleCard offering David Heinemeier Hanson a much higher credit limit than his wife, despite his wife having a higher credit score.
+An apparent model bias situation hit the news at the end of 2019 with AppleCard offering David Heinemeier Hanson a much higher credit limit than his wife, despite his wife having a higher credit score.
 Apple co-founder Steve Wozniak was among those to report the same:

 The AppleCard case has attracted regulatory attention and highlights that bias represents legal risk as well as a reputation risk.
 New York's Department of Financial Services stated that an “algorithm that intentionally or not results in discriminatory treatment of women or any other protected class violates New York law.”

 The Facebook and Cambridge Analytica scandal has brought a lot of attention on privacy issues.
 A key part of that was the sharing of data without adequate consent from the person that the data concerned.
 There can be risks in this space for machine learning.